easybuilders/easybuild/docs/Partial_installations.rst

 Combining ``--module-only`` with ``--installpath-modules`` is also a common use case, to generate the module file in a (test) location other than the software installation prefix (see :ref:`installpath`).

+.. note:: Although ``--module-only`` was already supported in EasyBuild v2.1.0, we strongly recommend to use EasyBuild
+          v2.1.1 or a more recent version, because of some critical bug fixes with respect to ``--module-only`` (see :ref:`release_notes_eb211`).

 Use cases:

 * :ref:`module_only_only_regenerate`